Liechtenstein Anstalt Company

 Company meetings need not be held in Liechtenstein.

-Normally it takes 3 weeks.
+Incorporation normally takes 3 weeks.

 RECURRING MAINTENANCE FEES AS FROM 2ND YEAR

 - Recurring Maintenance Fees as from the 2nd year - $ 6990